rh-mobb/documentation/docs/idp/azuread/README.md

     ![azuread create a new Webapp secret](../images/azuread_new_client_secret.png)

-1. Remember the **Secret ID** to be used later in the OCM OAuth configuration
+1. Remember the **Secret Value** to be used later in the OCM OAuth configuration

     ![azuread secret id](../images/azuread_secret_id.png)